Andrew-Nur/PasswordAssignment1/README.md

-# Neat-Password-Assignments
+#Password Assignment 1
-For PasswordAssignment1: enter the folder, run the app.bat and start guessing, or try to crack it any other way
+Download all the files, once you have the zip, extract all of them and run the app.bat.
+Once run, start guessing! or try to crack it another away.